Rohan-T144/nasa_flood_analysis/README.md

 - `--lr`: Learning rate
 - `--timesteps`: Number of SNN simulation steps (SNN only)
 - `--save-dir`: Checkpoint directory
+- `--data-seed`: Data split seed for reproducibility, random split if not set

 ### Testing and Visualization